Crown421/EPuck-code---escape-time/README.md

 ## Getting Started

 The file structure of this repository is as follows.
-The folders  ``matlab-files`` and ``auxilary`` files contain files not directly relevant for the programming of the robots, while everything else just concerns the robots programming.
+The folders  ``matlab-files`` and ``auxilary`` files contain files relevant for the communication with a computer via bluetooth, while everything else concerns the robots programming.
-The former folder contains some files regarding data retrieval and calibration, while the latter contains miscellaneous.
+The former folder contains some files regarding data retrieval and calibration, while the latter contains windows scripts affecting the COM-ports via the device manager.

 ### Prerequisites